Magdoll/SQANTI2/README.md

 SQANTI/SQANTI2 categorizes each isoform by finding the best matching reference transcript in the following order:

-* FSM (Full Splice Match): meaning the reference and query isoform have the same number of exons and each internal junction agree.
+* FSM (*Full Splice Match*): meaning the reference and query isoform have the same number of exons and each internal junction agree.
 The exact 5' start and 3' end can differ by any amount.

-* ISM (Incompelte Splice Match): the query isoform has 5' exons than the reference, but each internal junction agree.
+* ISM (*Incomplete Splice Match*): the query isoform has 5' exons than the reference, but each internal junction agree.
 The exact 5' start and 3' end can differ by any amount.

-* NIC (Novel In Catalog): the query isoform does not have a FSM or ISM match, but is using a combination of known donor/acceptor sites.
+* NIC (*Novel In Catalog*): the query isoform does not have a FSM or ISM match, but is using a combination of known donor/acceptor sites.

-* NNC (Novel Not in Catalog): the query isoform does not have a FSM or ISM match, and has at least one donor or acceptor site that is not annotated.
+* NNC (*Novel Not in Catalog*): the query isoform does not have a FSM or ISM match, and has at least one donor or acceptor site that is not annotated.

-* Antisense: the query isoform does not have overlap a same-strand reference gene but is anti-sense to an annotated gene.
+* *Antisense*: the query isoform does not have overlap a same-strand reference gene but is anti-sense to an annotated gene.

-* Genic Intron: the query isoform is completely contained within an annotated intron.
+* *Genic Intron*: the query isoform is completely contained within an annotated intron.

-* Genic Genomic: the query isoform overlaps with introns and exons.
+* *Genic Genomic*: the query isoform overlaps with introns and exons.

-* Intergenic: the query isoform is in the intergenic region.
+* *Intergenic*: the query isoform is in the intergenic region.

 ![sqanti_cat_explain](https://github.com/Magdoll/images_public/blob/master/github_isoseq3_wiki_figures/wiki_SQANTI_categorization_explanation.png)